fawdywahyu18/rainfall-inflation/README.md

 # rainfall-inflation
-Data and Code for "Rainfall and Inflation"
+Data and Code for research "Does Rainfall Affect Inflation?
+Evidence from Indonesia’s Regional Heterogeneity".